 Bird Box (2018)

-Five years prior, Malorie is pregnant.
+Five years prior, Malorie was pregnant.
 And we learn early on that maybe she doesn’t want to be.
 There is no man in her life.
-Sister Jessica (Sarah Paulson – F/X’s Amerian Horror Story) is with Malorie for a routine visit where Malorie isn’t interested in learning the baby’s sex.
+Sister Jessica (Sarah Paulson – F/X’s American Horror Story) is with Malorie for a routine visit where Malorie isn’t interested in learning the baby’s sex.
 She talks about drinking alcohol in front of her doctor and showing a genuine disinterest in anything with the baby.
 It’s enough for her doctor to bring up adoption as an option, handing her a brochure that Malorie intently ponders.
-Malorie is also out of touch with the world as she doesn’t pay much attention to the news.
+Malorie is also out of touch with the world, as she doesn’t pay much attention to the news.
 So it comes as some surprise to her when Jessica mentions a phenomenon happening in Asia in which people are going crazy and killing themselves.
 But that’s in Russia, so why worry?
-However, on their way out of the hospital, they see a woman smashing her head vehemently into a glass window and other events that are out of normal.
-On the drive, Jessica sees something and suddenly goes crazy by flooring the gas pedal and not stopping at stoplights or stop signs before flipping their SUV over.
-Malorie is temporarily trapped in the car and is helpless as she sees her sister escape from the car just to purposefully step in front of a moving semi, meeting a violent death.
+However, on their way out of the hospital, they see a woman smashing her head vehemently into a glass window and other events that are out of the ordinary.
+On the drive, Jessica witnesses something and suddenly goes wild by flooring the gas pedal and not stopping at stoplights or signs before flipping their SUV over.
+Malorie is temporarily trapped in the car and is helpless as she sees her sister escape from the vehicle to purposefully step in front of a moving semi, meeting a violent death.

-Shifting back and forth from this time period to the present day (frequently at times), we don’t learn a ton yet, and there is a Stephen King kind of intrigue involved throughout the movie because you aren’t entirely certain of what is causing these people to act the ways that they do.
-But we do learn that it has something to with what they see.
-These people seem terrified by whatever it is that they see that causes their eyes to become mesmerized.
+Shifting back and forth from this period to the present day (frequently at times), we don’t learn a ton yet, and there is a Stephen King kind of intrigue involved throughout the movie because you aren’t entirely sure of what is causing these people to act the ways that they do.
+But we learn that it has something to do with what they see.
+These people seem terrified by whatever they see, which causes their eyes to become mesmerized.
 Most of the affected, ultimately, end up taking their own lives.
 But not everybody reacts to the epidemic once they are exposed to it in the same way.
-And that is part of the fascination too.
-It becomes as much about staying away from the affected as it is figuring out who is affected and who you can trust.
-So there is certainly some influence from The Walking Dead in this movie.
+And that is part of the fascination, too.
+It becomes as much about staying away from the affected as figuring out who is affected and who you can trust.
+There are influences from The Walking Dead.

 Is Bird Box a candidate for the movie of the year?
-Absolutely not.
+It absolutely is not.
 Is it better than most of what you’ll see this year?
 It is.
-It does not create quite the same tension as A Quiet Place, and while it feels fresh and original, it doesn’t feel quite like A Quiet Place-fresh and original.
-There was something about A Quiet Place that was so completely captivating, taught, and terror-filled about a film with almost no talking despite all of its flaws.
-A Quiet Place has stayed with me in a way that no other movie has this year.
-It has gotten me to the point that I believe it will find a spot in my End of Year Top 10 and that I will need to watch it again so that I can do its review justice.
-Everything was so absolutely deliberate in A Quiet PlaceBird Box wasn’t nearly that precise, and I’m not sure that this was its intent.
+It does not create quite the same tension as A Quiet Place, and while it feels fresh and original, it still falls short of a true comparison.
+There was something about A Quiet Place that was so wholly captivating, taught, and terror-filled about a film with almost no talking despite all of its flaws.
+A Quiet Place has stayed with me like no other movie has this year.
+It has gotten me to the point that it will find a spot in my End of Year Top 10 and that I will need to watch it again to do its review justice.
+Everything was so absolutely deliberate in A Quiet PlaceBird Box wasn’t nearly that precise, and I’m not sure this was its intent.
 A Quiet Place was designed to be a big-budget blockbuster.
-Bird Box was designed to be something softer but equally as poignant.
+Bird Box was intended to be something softer but equally as poignant.
 It succeeded in that sense.

-I am surprised that Sandra Bullock signed on for a movie that would have a minimal release and be mostly watched by people in the comforts of their own homes.
+I am surprised that Sandra Bullock signed on for a movie that would have a minimal release and be watched mainly by people in the comforts of their own homes.
 But I’m glad she did.
-Director Susanne Bier (Serena, Things We Lost in the Fire) definitely could have gone with a lesser-known star.
-I didn’t watch this film because it had Bullock (though it increased the intrigue for sure).
-However, after the movie’s first scene, where her version of Malorie brings the intensity and sets the tone for the remainder of the movie, I couldn’t have imagined anyone else leading the way.
+Director Susanne Bier (Serena, Things We Lost in the Fire) could have gone with a lesser-known star.
+I didn’t watch this film because it had Bullock (though it indeed increased the intrigue).
+However, after the movie’s first scene, where her version of Malorie brings the intensity and sets the tone for the remainder of the film, I couldn’t have imagined anyone else leading the way.

 Plot 9/10